 mudeungsan national park

-Mudeungsan National Park (Korean: 무등산국립공원, Hanja: 無等山國立公園) is a mountain park located in Southern Jeolla Province (Cheollanam-do), South Korea.
+Mudeungsan National Park is a stunning mountain park in the southern Jeolla Province, South Korea region.

-The national park has an approximate total area of 75.45 square kilometers.
-The park is named after the highest mountain Mudeungsan.
+The park covers an area of 75.45 square kilometers and is named after the highest mountain, Mudeungsan, which is 1,186 meters high.

 Park’s Features & Attractions